SIDDHU123M/discount-for-student-dev/README.md

 └── public/               # Static assets
 ```

-## 🚀 Deployment

-This project is automatically deployed to GitHub Pages using GitHub Actions.
-Every push to the `main` branch triggers a new deployment.

-### Manual Deployment Setup:

-1. Go to repository Settings → Pages
-2. Set Source to "GitHub Actions"
-3. The site will be available at: `https://siddhu123m.github.io/discount-for-student-dev/`

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.